jenpennen/jennycho/src/content/work/pantheon.md

 The onboarding and offboarding processes at Develop For Good is labor-intensive, with Program Director Amanda Lo manually managing over 400 volunteers and clients each project cycle on DFG's social platforms.
 This time-consuming task limits DFG's ability to scale efficiently with its current infrastructure.

-## Define

-> With the scale of our programs surpassing the manual capacity of our staff, how might we manage program lifecycle tasks seamlessly and securely?
+> With the scale of Develop For Good's programs surpassing the manual capacity of their staff, how might we manage program lifecycle tasks seamlessly and securely?

 ## Goals